-The NA will calculate the score by taking into account 80% of the evaluation score of the applicant's accreditation/Quality Label application and 20% of the policy priorities score.
-The latter is calculated based on the number of policy priorities that the applicant will tackle through each activity.
-The proportion of young people with fewer opportunities taking part in activities will be taken into account.
-This ensures that the inclusive dimension of the programme is reflected in the budget allocation criteria.
+- the evaluation score of the applicant's accreditation/Quality Label application (at least 20% of the score) - the policy priorities score, calculated based on the number of policy priorities that the applicant will tackle through each activity (at least 10% of the score).
+The proportion of young people with fewer opportunities taking part in activities will be factored in for this calculation.
+This ensures that the inclusive dimension of the programme is reflected in the budget allocation criteria. - the beneficiary report evaluation score of the last completed accredited project (KA151 or ESC51), if available (at least 50% of the score).